The Commons (TV series)

-The Commons is an Australian streaming television drama series from Stan about climate change and biotechnology set in the future.
-The eight part, character-driven thriller looks at ethical boundaries and the place of humanity in saving the planet.
+The Commons is an Australian television drama series on Stan about climate change and biotechnology set in the future.
+The eight-part, character-driven thriller looks at ethical boundaries and the place of humanity in saving the planet.

 Premise

 Eadie, a radical and gifted neuropsychologist, is desperate for a child.
 In that quest, she faces intellectual property theft, disaster capitalism and eugenics.